JohanOhlin/divingintoazure/_posts/2019-03-31-injecting-options-in-aspnet-core.markdown

 #### IOptionMonitor

-This option keeps an eye on the file and calls <code class="code">OnChange</code> when the file is changed.
-This makes it possible for you to make changes to your <code class="code">application.json</code> file without having to reload the app.
+This option keeps an eye on the file and calls `OnChange` when the file is changed.
+This makes it possible for you to make changes to your `application.json` file without having to reload the app.

 {% highlight csharp linenos %}
 public class MyService